farisalrubaish/policy-analysis-registry/reports/02-emma-universal-basic-income.md

 - Increase federal debt by more than 63.5% by 2027 and 81.1% by 2032

 #### Followup
-- Contacted through [PWBM contact page](https://budgetmodel.wharton.upenn.edu/contact) on 10/30; waiting for response.
+- Contacted through [PWBM contact page](https://budgetmodel.wharton.upenn.edu/contact) on 10/30; contact (Sophia Seidenberg) confirmed main costs but does not have precise quantities.
+Also stated that there may be benefits, but PWBM has not estimated.

 <!-- Later
 ## Perceptions of credibility